November 21, 2022

 If the marketing budget can allow you to hire another team member, determine your greatest area of long-term need.
 For big or short-term projects, it is easier and often more cost-effective to hire contractors or a firm to help with the digital piece.

 Digital marketing, whether it is web, social ads, search ads, email, and more, is a growing specialized business.
 It makes sense to hire outside to add expertise to your marketing team, even when it is a team of one—you.
 How can I help?
-If you need communications support (or just want to scream into the void), email me and let’s schedule time to talk.
+If you need communications support (or just want to scream into the void), let’s schedule a time to talk.